spryker/spryker-docs/docs/pbc/all/carrier-management/202304.0/base-shop/import-and-export-data/file-details-shipment-type.csv.md

 last_updated: May 23, 2023
 ---

-This document describes the `shipment_type.csv` file to configure the [shipment](/docs/pbc/all/carrier-management/base-shop/shipment-feature-overview.html) type information in your Spryker Demo Shop.
+This document describes the `shipment_type.csv` file to configure the [shipment method](/docs/pbc/all/carrier-management/base-shop/shipment-feature-overview.html) and store information in your Spryker Demo Shop.

 ## Import file parameters